-With a control line in each hand, called the brakes, I do my best to keep the wing straight.
+With a control line in each of my hands, called the brakes, I try to keep the wing straight.

-“Right brake, right brake,” shouts Alex Ledger, the 27-year-old Director of Skyschool, but I don’t react fast enough and I watch the wing as it collapses helplessly to the floor like a party streamer.
-It’s not the first time this has happened to me today.
+“Right brake, right brake,” shouts Alex Ledger, the 27-year-old Director of Skyschool, but I don’t react fast enough and I watch as the wing collapses helplessly to the ground like a party streamer.
+It’s not the first time that this has happened to me today…

-I re-layout the wing and try again.
-Frustrations aside, I’m loving every minute of it so far.
+I lay the wing out again on the grass and try again.
+Frustrations aside, I’m enjoying every minute of it so far.
 Paramotoring takes time to master but the rewards are great.
-This could be why a large majority of the people attending paramotor courses at Alex Ledger’s SkySchool are airlines pilot seeking out the pure flying thrill of a paramotor – there are no autopilots on these things.
+This could be why a large majority of the people attending paramotor courses at Alex Ledger’s SkySchool are airline pilot seeking out the pure flying thrill of a paramotor – there are no autopilots on these things.
 Cost is another big draw.
-These ‘aircraft’ run off unleaded fuel and a 20-litre tank can last for four hours.
-You don’t need a formal licence either, but training is advised and Alex’s offerings of Beginner, Intermediate and Advanced courses sets people up nicely for their new hobby.
+These ‘aircraft’ run off unleaded fuel and a 20-litre tank can give four hours of flying time.
+You don’t need a formal licence either, but training is advised and Alex’s offerings of Beginner, Intermediate and Advanced courses set people up nicely for this new hobby.

 Alex teaches courses on a farm near to the town of Mere in Wiltshire, but he also teaches at Aerodrome Ordis in Spain, just north of Girona.
 I’d already completed my Beginners course there six months ago and flown my first solo flight.
 I was now back with SkySchool for an Intermediate course.
 The aim for me by the end of the week was to fly my first cross-country flight.